actions-marketplace-validations/andy-v-h_get-release-asset-action/README.md

-download-release-assets
+get-release-assets
 =======================

-This action downloads a specific release's asset by matching asset name.
+This action downloads a specific release's asset by matching asset name, and sets a release output variable

 Usage
 -----